Autodesk-Forge/forge-api-java-client/README.md

 ### Installation
 1) Download the *forge-java-client* repository.

+2) Navigate to the *forge-java-client* folder.

-2) Generate the JARs by running the following command in the downloded SDK root folder:
+3) Generate the JARs by running the following command:

 ```shell
 mvn package
 ```

-3) In order to use the SDK in your project, manually install the JARs you created in the previous step.
+4) In order to use the SDK, manually install all the JARs you created in the previous step.
+The JARs are located in the following JAR folders:

-   &nbsp;&nbsp;&nbsp;&nbsp;You can find the JARs here:

 * target/com-autodesk-client-1.0.0.jar
 * target/lib/*.jar